 - Collect your customers’ demographic details.

-- Track user behavior, such as open rates and CTR.
+- Track user behavior, email metrics like open rates and CTR.

 Make sure your customers are aware of the data collection and why you are collecting it.